Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

 Assuming that the contacts in the system remain the same aside from the zones of extraction, the contacts $C_n$ are equal to the contacts for the extraction $n-1$, associated to the $N^n_{in}$ particles remaining in the system (which are $\bar{z}_{n-1}N_{in}^n/2$), less the lost contacts around the new vacancy ($\bar{z}_{n-1}$):

-The Eqn.~(\ref{eq_zn1}) can be written as a function of the initial average coordination number $\bar{z}_0$ and the initial number of spheres inside the system $N^0_{in}=N_0$:
+The equation~(\ref{eq_zn1}) can be written as a function of the initial average coordination number $\bar{z}_0$ and the initial number of spheres inside the system $N^0_{in}=N_0$:

-where the factor $\frac{2}{N_0-i}$ represents the decreasing fraction of the average coordination number when the $i$-th particle is extracted from the system.

-We included the results of this model as dashed lines in Fig. \ref{fig:Z_E}a.
+where the factor $2/(N_0-i)$ represents the decreasing fraction of the average coordination number when the $i$-th particle is extracted from the system.
+We included the results of this model as dashed lines in Fig. \ref{fig:Z_E}.
 Strikingly, the statistical rule is satisfied most of the time, implying that the general hexagonal configuration is mostly preserved, except in the vacancies themselves.

-A similar model for the average elastic energy can be proposed if we consider that the elastic energy is proportional to the coordination number.
-This means that when we extract a particle, a certain amount of the potential elastic energy $\Delta E_e$ is cut down proportionally to the contacts deleted, then:

-However, it is reasonable to consider other dissipation sources during the particle's extraction process due to non-conservative forces—for example, viscous damping and Coulomb friction \cite{luding2008introduction,andreotti2013granular}.
-Associating those extra losses to the quantity $\Delta E_d$, we can define the nondimensional factor and introduce it in the model, with $\lambda\geq 1$.
-Thereby, the elastic energy evolution is written as:

-The evolution model for the average elastic energy of the system is plotted in Fig. \ref{fig:Z_E}b.
-Two $\lambda$ values were used: 1) $\lambda=1$, which represents that the only mechanism for losing elastic energy was the loss of contacts when we remove a particle; 2) $\lambda=1.5$, obtained from averaging the fitting values from all the energy curves presented in Fig.~\ref{fig:Z_E}b.
-Note in Fig. \ref{fig:Z_E} that the elastic energy before the avalanche presents a clear tendency to increase linearly for larger systems, while the coordination number before collapse is noisy.
-This observation impulsed us to model the elastic energy (instead of just the coordination number) to predict the critical amount of particles to be extracted before avalanches.